-The third collection of the comics continuing the story of the vampire with a soul after the Angel TV show ended.
+The first collection of the comics continuing the story of the vampire with a soul after the Angel TV show ended.

 Publisher: Dark Horse

-Collects issues 9-12 of Angel: After the Fall comic
+Collects the first five issues of the on-going Angel: After the Fall comic

 A lot has changed after the series ended.
 Because of that it’s not absolutely necessary to watch the show before reading the comic although I highly recommend it.
 While the main characters and their relationships are mostly introduced, the secondary characters aren’t, so you get a lot more out of it if you watch at least Angel season 5 beforehand.
 I’ve seen seasons 4 and 5 years ago when they were shown in Finnish TV and started to watch season 1 on DVD recently.